fkce/webSmokeview/README.md

 ## Development server

-Run `npm start` in root directory for a dev server.
+Run `npm install` to get all required js modeles.
+Then run `npm start` in root directory for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Backend server
-Run `nodemon app.js` in `backend` directory for a dev server.
+Install nodemon package globally `npm install nodemog -g` and then run `nodemon app.js` in `backend` directory for a dev server.
 Create `public` directory and put there some index.html file for testing.
 Navigate to `http://localhost:3000/`.
 Copy here all files from `dist/` directory (read below).

 ## Build